Skip to main content

 get() = isDisplayed && isEnabled

-If you are using IntelliJ IDEA or Aqua, and have enabled Inlay Hints (Settings -> Editor -> Inlay Hints -> Lambdas -> Kotlin -> Implicit receivers and parameters), you will see a this: WebElement hint after the opening bracket.
+If you are using IntelliJ IDEA or Aqua, and have enabled Inlay Hints (Settings -> Editor -> Inlay Hints -> Lambdas -> Kotlin -> Implicit receivers and parameters), you will see a this: WebElement hint after the opening brace.

 intellij_inlay_hint